Heike Kamerlingh Onnes

-Heike Kamerlingh Onnes (/nl/; 21 September 1853 – 21 February 1926) was a Dutch experimental physicist who became the first to liquefy helium, cooling it to near 1.5 kelvin (K)—at the time the lowest temperature achieved on Earth.
+Heike Kamerlingh Onnes (/nl/; 21 September 1853 – 21 February 1926) was a Dutch experimental physicist who became the first to liquefy helium, cooling it to near 1.5 kelvin (K).
 For this work, he was awarded the Nobel Prize in Physics in 1913.

-In 1911, using liquid helium to investigate the electrical conductivity of solid mercury, Kamerlingh Onnes found that its electrical resistance vanishes at 4.2 K; i.e., superconductivity.
+In 1911, using liquid helium to investigate the electrical conductivity of solid mercury, Kamerlingh Onnes found that its electrical resistance vanishes at 4.2 K, i.e. superconductivity.

 Biography

 Heike Kamerlingh Onnes was born on 21 September 1853 in Groningen, Netherlands, the son of Harm Kamerlingh Onnes, a brickworks owner, and Anna Gerdina Coers of Arnhem.
 In 1870, Kamerlingh Onnes attended the University of Groningen, where he earned his B.Sc. the following year.
 From 1871 to 1873, he studied under Robert Bunsen and Gustav Kirchhoff at the University of Heidelberg.
 He then returned to Groningen, obtaining an M.Sc. in 1878.
-The following year, he received his Ph.D. with a thesis on the Earth's rotation.
+The following year, he received his Ph.D. with a thesis on Earth's rotation.

 In 1878, Kamerlingh Onnes became an assistant to Johannes Bosscha, the Director of the Delft Polytechnic, for whom he substituted as a lecturer in 1881 and 1882.
-From 1882 to 1923, he was Professor of Experimental Physics at Leiden University.
-In 1904, he founded a large cryogenics laboratory, and invited other researchers to the location, which made him highly regarded in the scientific community; the laboratory is now known as the Kamerlingh Onnes Laboratory.
-In 1883, he was elected a Member of the Royal Netherlands Academy of Arts and Sciences.
+In 1882, he was appointed Professor of Experimental Physics and Meteorology at Leiden University.
+In 1904, he founded a large cryogenics laboratory, and invited other researchers to the location, which made him highly regarded in the scientific community.
+The laboratory is now known as the Kamerlingh Onnes Laboratory.

 Kamerlingh Onnes died on 21 February 1926 in Leiden at the age of 72.